SkygearIO/guides/intro/integration/js.md

 }
 ```

-Then you have to add a method to the service for configurating and returing the skygear instance.
+Then you have to add a method to the service for configurating and returning the Skygear instance.

 ```
   isConfigurated = false;